by John Brown,

 Wildlife of the Minnesota River Bottoms

 The River Bottoms are great for all types of recreation.
 It’s not uncommon to see hikers, bird watchers, and people fishing along the banks of the Minnesota River.
-I have enjoyed sharing with my son the sights of Bald eagles and Beavers who make the watershed here their home.
+I have enjoyed sharing the sights of Bald eagles and beavers with my son, who makes the watershed here their home.
 Additionally, being a natural area, the River Bottoms are home to countless animals, including white-tailed deer and mink.

 What to expect